Liberato Cacace: Empoli

+Wrexham

+On 18 July 2025, it was announced Cacace joined newly-promoted EFL Championship club Wrexham for an undisclosed fee.

 International career

+Youth

-Cacace was part of the New Zealand U-17 team that won the 2017 OFC U-17 Championship, where he scored one goal.
+Cacace was part of the New Zealand U17 team that won the 2017 OFC U-17 Championship, where he scored one goal.
 This meant that the team qualified for the 2017 FIFA U-17 World Cup in India.
-Cacace then played at the FIFA U-17 World Cup, making his World Cup debut in the 1–1 draw with Turkey, before starting again in a 4–2 loss to Paraguay and a 3–1 loss to Mali.
+Cacace then played at the FIFA U-17 World Cup, making his World Cup debut in the 1–1 draw with Turkey U17, before starting again in a 4–2 loss to Paraguay U17 and a 3–1 loss to Mali U17.

-Cacace was selected to join the All Whites squad in the 2018 Intercontinental Cup in June 2018.
-He made his All Whites debut in Mumbai on 5 June 2018, against Chinese Taipei, in a 1–0 victory.

 Cacace scored the opening goal at the 2020 Summer Olympics in New Zealand's 3–2 loss to Honduras.

+Senior

+Cacace was selected to join the New Zealand national team squad in the 2018 Intercontinental Cup held in India.
+He made his All Whites debut in Mumbai on 5 June 2018 against Chinese Taipei, in a 1–0 victory.

+On 25 June 2021, Cacace was called up to the New Zealand squad for the delayed 2020 Summer Olympics.

-Cacace scored against Tahiti in a 1–0 win in the semi-finals of the OFC FIFA World Cup qualifiers.
+Cacace scored against Tahiti in a 1–0 win in the semi-finals of the 2022 FIFA World Cup qualifiers.

+In the 2024 OFC Nations Cup, Cacace was named as captain where he guided New Zealand to lift the trophy on 30 June 2024.